clusterfarmem/fastswap/README.md

 node ip, cip is this node ip (client) and nq must be set to the number of cpus available in the system.
 If you type dmesg and you see "ctrl is ready for reqs" then the connection was successful!

+## DRAM backend

+You can use the DRAM backend for experimentation.
+Compile and load as follows:

+    cd drivers
+    make BACKEND=DRAM
+    sudo insmod fastswap_dram.ko
+    sudo insmod fastswap.ko

+You still need to have swap device enabled, but data won't flow there.
+By default the DRAM backend will allocate 32GB of memory.